joshfrench/om-wiki-fork/Quick-Start-(om.next).md

 Om Next components always declare the data they wish to read.
 This is done by implementing a simple protocol `om.next/IQuery`.
 This method should return a **query expression**.
-Note that we added a `static` before the protocol.
+Note that we added `static` before the protocol.
 This is required and ensures the method is attached to the class (it will also be attached to instances).

-This is so that the reconciler can determine the query required to display the application without instantiating any components.
+This is so that the reconciler can determine the query required to display the application without instantiating any components at all.

 #### 2. Invoke `om.next/transact!`